Comparing two of the most-used red lake pigments in printing inks and packaging across chemistry, shade, performance, and when to use each.

 Choose PR48:1 for cost-effective bright bluish-red spot colors in packaging and publication printing where premium magenta isn't required.
 Performs well in solvent-borne paints, plastics, rubber compounding, and high-volume offset/flexo printing where price matters.

-Choose PR57:1 when you need the industry-standard process magenta for CMYK printing — it's the reference shade for the M in CMYK and matches Pantone process magenta.
+Choose PR57:1 when you need the industry-standard process magenta for CMYK printing.
+It's the reference shade for the M in CMYK and matches Pantone process magenta.
 Slightly cleaner shade and marginally better lightfastness justify the small price premium for premium printing applications.

 Not without color shift.
 PR57:1 is the industry-standard process magenta, and substituting PR48:1 changes the shade noticeably (more orange-shade red instead of clean rubine).
 For commercial CMYK printing where Pantone process matching matters, stick with PR57:1.